literal-life-church/live-streaming-api/README.md

 1. Clone this repository
 1. Open the solution in Visual Studio
-1. In the Solution pane, right click on the `api` project &gt; Publish
+1. In the Solution pane, right-click on the `api` project &gt; Publish
 1. In the Publish window, select Azure as the publish target
 1. If necessary, log into your Azure account
 1. Select the Function App which was created above and click Finish